 An educator with a passion and fervent commitment to stimulate and awaken people to the magnanimous potential of their lives so they can access the inherent wisdom, courage and compassion to create happiness for self and others.
 She has worked extensively as an educator, coach and mentor with clinical patients, children with learning difficulties, teachers across schools and parents.
 Rachna has been practicing yoga since the past 15 years and adopted the science of Kundalini yoga 5 years ago.

-Her favourite tagline is “The key to victory is the ability to persevere!”
+Her favorite tagline is “The key to victory is the ability to persevere!”
 She blogs about learning, teaching and everything in between (https://medium.com/passion-project).